karatashev/Products-E-Shop/README.md

-Your project should contain the following components:
+The project contains the following components:
 ❏ Navbar
 ❏ Footer
 ❏ CardContainer